 - Specific aims (Max 2400 characters/approx. 350 words).
 List the proposed aims of the project. - CBCRP Research Priorities.
-Select "Community Impact" as the CBCRP priority issue that the research addresses. - CSO Research Type(s) and Sub-Type(s).
-Select "2.0 Etiology" as the CSO Type, and "2.1 Exogenous Factors in the Origin and Cause of Cancer" as the CSO Sub-Type. - Subject Area(s).
+Select "Etiology and Prevention" as the CBCRP priority issue that the research addresses. - CSO Research Type(s) and Sub-Type(s).
+Select "2.0 Etiology" as the CSO Type, and please select the corresponding CSO Sub-Type(s) that best represent your project. - Subject Area(s).
 See SmartSimple submission instructions for more details. - Focus Areas(s).
 See SmartSimple submission instructions for more details. - Research Demographics.
 Complete this table if the research project will involve human subjects.
 Enter the target demographics of the research participants that you propose to recruit.
 See the SmartSimple submission instructions for more details. - Milestones.
 See SmartSimple submission instructions for more details.